Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 Q: Should I Stop my Dog from Sleeping at My Feet?

-Only if it creates discomfort or guarding behavior, otherwise, it’s typically healthy bonding.
+Only if it creates discomfort or guarding behaviour, otherwise, it’s typically healthy bonding.

 Conclusion